7 Reasons Why Dog Obesity is Dangerous

 Arthritis.
 Extra weight put on a lot of pressure on your furbaby's joints.
 Because of this, the joints' cartilage deteriorates and then eventually develops arthritis.
 Yeah, yeah there are many pain medications available.
 There sure a lot but do you really want to see your furbaby not able to enjoy the things he used to, like running, jumping, swimming, and playing fetch because he can't move properly?

 Compromised Immune System.
-Not only does dog obesity affect your furbaby's joints but it also damages the immune system.
+Not only does dog obesity affect your furbaby's joints, it also damages their immune system.

 Heart diseases and breathing difficulties.
 Too much weight not only increases high blood pressure in your furbaby but can also trigger heart diseases and breathing difficulties.Obese dogs are more susceptible to developing trachea damages and respiratory crises that can be life-threatening if not addressed properly.